+Structrual Integration is a method for balancing the body in gravity by progressively freeing the body from life long patterns of strain that have resulted in inadequate posture, poor breathing, stiff movement and tight muscles.
+It takes place over ten sessions, spaced from a week to four weeks apart.
 At the conclusion of the series there is a reduction or elimination of pain, an improved appearance via better posture and reduced stress, increases in energy and a fuller sense of purpose.
-People report that Rolfing effects many areas of their life, not just their body.
-Mental calmness and clarity are also associated with the Rolfing process.
+People report that Structural Integration affects many areas of their life, not just their body.
+Mental calmness and clarity are also associated with the Structural Integration process.

 “There is one major reason to take Rolfing seriously: it works.
 Not only can it dramatically change people's bodies, it can transform their lives as well.
 Rolfing is powerful stuff." - Larry Dossey, M.D., Director Dallas General Hospital